 - Time Estimate: 1-2 hours

-Barcino, as the medieval city was called, has since grown into the second largest city in Spain, but you can visit the original “Barri Gotic” to admire several culturally significant landmarks, including the Cathedral of Barcelona, the Church of Santa Maria del Pi, Plaça Sant Jaume and Plaça del Rei, City Hall, Portal de l’Àngel, Basilica of La Mercè, and many more.
+Barcino, as the medieval city was called, has since grown into the second largest city in Spain, and one of the best cities to visit in Spain, but you can still explore the original “Barri Gotic” to admire several culturally significant landmarks, including the Cathedral of Barcelona, the Church of Santa Maria del Pi, Plaça Sant Jaume and Plaça del Rei, City Hall, Portal de l’Àngel, Basilica of La Mercè, and many more.

 Tips for Barcelona travel: Don’t underestimate the time it’ll take for you to explore a place!
 There are so many possibilities for things to do in Barcelona, so it’s much easier to fill up extra time if you’re ahead of schedule than it is to break your neck trying to make your next museum entry time!